My Local Digital Marketing Agency

 • Monograms use the initial letters of each proper name in the company name, usually three or four.

 Typographic logos can also be very impressive, though care should be taken when choosing your font.
-You don’t want a font that is overly eccentric or difficult to read; at the same time, you don’t want to choose something boring that will just blend in with everything around it, either.
+You don’t want a font that is overly eccentric or difficult to read; at the same time, you don’t want to choose something boring that will blend in with everything around it, either.

-Monograms and letter marks are great for companies with more words in their name, allowing you to shorten the branding to a manageable level; and wordmarks are perfect for companies with a single shorter word in their name.
+Monograms and letter marks are great for companies with more words in their name, allowing you to shorten the branding to a manageable level, and wordmarks are perfect for companies with a single shorter word in their name.

 Examples range from things like NASA to Disney.